PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-06 08:02:17
+Last updated: 2024-04-06 08:02:51
-Random Quote: There are no men like me.
-There's only me.  -  Jaime Lannister
+Random Quote: I'll never find that kind of love.
+There's just no darkness.
+It's just sweet.
+I don't know if that would ever be enough for me. - Maddy Perez